 Charles Traiser married again in July of 1915 to Mrs. Eva Abigail (Pratt) Steele, the former wife of Harry Leon Steele.
 They lived at 530 Beacon after their marriage.
-Susan Butts continued to live with them during the 1917-1918 winter season and probably until her death in January of 1919.
+Susan Butts continued to live with them during the 1917-1918 winter season and probably until shortly before her death in January of 1919.

-530 Beacon remained the Phi Kappa Sigma fraternity house in 2014.
+530 Beacon remained the Phi Kappa Sigma fraternity house in 2018.